3kh0/ext-remover/README.md

 **ONLY FOR NETWORK FILTERS.
 A network filter is something that blocks website on the actual network instead of the operating system.
 Thus you can't disable with exploits like LTBEEF or LTMEAT.**

-Go to <a href="https://drive.google.com/file/d/1MGVFf8d9pww0M2bO9ogxQX1LyR1y6zc_/view">this link</a> once you have downloaded the ONC file.
+Go to <a href="https://drive.google.com/file/d/1MGVFf8d9pww0M2bO9ogxQX1LyR1y6zc_/view">this link</a>.
+Now once you have downloaded the ONC file.
 Goto chrome://network and press "Import ONC File".
 You will have know if it worked if it says: "Network imported: 1".
 Then click on the time, or goto settings.
 Find VPN, click on it and click on the "Haven VPN" it will say "Connected" and now you are free.

 If chrome://network is blocked, start bawling your eyes out and beat up your IT manager.